xplosionmind/tommi.space/content/jam/public/Zettelkasten.md

 Either one can find an equilibrium among the two—but it requires very strong self-awareness and intelligence—,or she is better off dropping this knowledge management system.

-The most suited—yet exaggerated—example to express my feeling is what happened to [[Aby Warburg]].
+The most suited—yet exaggerated—example to express my feeling is what happened to [Aby Warburg](Aby%20Warburg.md).
 Enthusiastic and psyched about his plan to create <cite>[Atlas Mnemosyne](https://warburg.library.cornell.edu/about '“About the Mnemosyne Atlas„ - Warburg Library')</cite>, he got overwhelmed with a tremendous amount of inputs, and [he ended up schizophrenic](https://en.wikipedia.org/wiki/Aby_Warburg#Return_to_Hamburg 'Final moments of Aby Warburg’s life on Wikipedia').

 [Zettelkasten overreach](https://t.me/c/1158323687/5078)